OlgaCarvalho/first_personal_website/_posts/2021-07-26-plan-a-project-handover.md

 ## 1. Introduction
+This is the first session and the quickest.
+The goal is to introduce the project and some key concepts begore going into detail in the next session.

 ***Who are the stakeholders in the project?*** Here include everyone that is a part of the project: initial contributors, clients, project manager and the group who will receive the project.

-***What is the motivation for the project?*** What was the problem/challenge this project was proposed to solve?
+***What is the motivation for this project?*** What was the problem/challenge this project was proposed to solve?
 Having a clear view of the project's value is important to keep everyone aligned with the same goals.

 ***What is the solution?*** What is the solution based on?
 Introduce and explain technical concepts and how they are used.
 End with a black-box drive trough: present what are the inputs and the output (results) of the proposed solution.